Experiment: Record and Manipulate Live Neurons!

 The movement of sodium and potassium across the neural membrane causes the momentary change in voltage called the action potential or "spike".

-But enough theory, let's see this spike for real!
+Now let's see this spike for real!